Public accuracy report

 • Poisson-Monte Carlo outcome distributions (thousands of synthetic runs per fixture)

-• Neural calibration layer that maps simulation bands to readable confidence scores
+• Neural calibration layer mapping simulation bands to readable xPower confidence scores

 Full technical detail on the simulation engine, Poisson calibration, and neural confidence layer lives on our methodology page.